bumi/bundler-thankyou/README.md

 #### Connect the lightning node

+Have a look at this [how to screencast](https://asciitinyformsnema.org/a/0SefAba4EH9mtFq8V5lazH4yh)

     $ bundler-thankyou setup
     # follow the instructions and provide the host, cert file and macaroon file to your LND node